gravitational/teleport/rfd/0080-piv-private-key.md

 - `none` (default): No enforcement on private key usage.
 - `hardware_key`: A user's private keys must be generated on a hardware key.
 As a result, the user cannot use their signed certificates unless they have their hardware key connected.
 - `hardware_key_touch`: A user's private keys must be generated on a hardware key, and must require touch to be accessed.
-As a result, the user must touch their hardware key on login, and on every subsequent request.
+As a result, the user must touch their hardware key on login, and on subsequent request (touch is cached on the hardware key for 15 seconds).

 #### Per-session MFA configuration